Green Homes 101

 |Average Predicted Energy Savings of LEED Homes|

-That’s why green homes are expected to make up 10% of new home construction by 2010, up from 2% in 2005, according to the 2006 McGraw-Hill Construction Residential Green Building SmartMarket Report.
-Owning or renting a green home is good for your health, your wallet and our environment.
+That’s why owning or renting a green home is good for your health, your wallet and our environment.

-- Green homes’ use of toxin-free building materials helps combat indoor air pollution, which can be much worse than outdoor pollution.
+- The use of toxin-free building materials in green homes helps combat indoor air pollution, which can be much worse than outdoor pollution.
 Unhealthy air inside can pose serious health risks for residents.

 - Natural ventilation in green homes, as well as use of mechanical ventilation systems to filter and bring fresh air inside and vent stale air outside, keep residents breathing easy.